cristopher1/vue-localstorage-reactive/README.md

    - `(getter) reactiveStorage`: Returns the reactiveStorage object used by reactiveLocalStorage instance.
    - `(method) setLoadDataFromLocalStorageParameters(parameters)`: Sets the parseOptions that will be used to serialize.parse method that will be called into loadDataFromLocalStorage method.
    - `(method) loadDataFromLocalStorage()`: This method must be used into listener object that listens an event.
 Sets the data from localStorage into reactiveLocalStorage when the listened event is fired.
+     **When the @cljimenez/vue-localstorage-reactive is installed, it is added a loadDataFromLocalStorageListener that is used when the load event is fired by the window object to load the initial data from localStorage into reactiveStorage.
+The loadDataFromLocalStorageListener uses the loadDataFromLocalStorage method.**

+     ```js
+     return function loadDataFromLocalStorageListener() {
+      reactiveLocalStorage.loadDataFromLocalStorage()
+     }
+     ```

   - ### Use the composition API: